- Why Solar Jobs?

 - Create a resume and cover letter template that you can customize for each employer and that speaks the language of the industry.

-- Network - attend job fairs, get to know others on the GRID Alternatives install site, build an online network through LinkedIn, follow up with people after you meet them, share your goals with others, and use your network to connect you when you need it.
+- Network and attend job fairs, get to know others on the GRID Alternatives install site, build an online network through LinkedIn, follow up with people after you meet them, share your goals with others, and use your network to connect you when you need it.

 Your resume is often your first line of contact with employers- beyond stating what you've done, it should present a narrative of what you've accomplished.
 If you’ve performed any of the duties or skills described in a job description it's important you let employers know- this is one of the first things recruiters are looking for.